-Attorney June Htun has been practicing Immigration Law since 2009.
+Attorney June Htun has been practicing Immigration and Nationality Law since 2009.
 She is tri-lingual in English, Spanish and Burmese.
-June graduated from the John Marshall Law School in Chicago, Illinois with a Juris Doctor degree.
-June is a solo practitioner with offices in Chicago, Illinois and Aurora, Illinois.
-The majority of her practice is in U.S. Immigration Law, concentrating on: removal/deportation proceedings, humanitarian visas and family based immigration.
-She appears at U.S. immigration courts, and United States Citizenship and Immigration Services field offices throughout the U.S. June also practices before the U.S. Circuit and U.S. District courts.
+Ms. Htun graduated from the John Marshall Law School in Chicago, Illinois with a Juris Doctor degree.
+She is a solo practitioner with an office in Chicago, Illinois.
+The majority of her practice is in U.S. Immigration and Nationality Law, concentrating on removal/deportation proceedings, humanitarian visas and family-based immigration.
+She appears at U.S. immigration courts, and United States Citizenship and Immigration Services field offices throughout the U.S. June also practices federal litigation before various U.S. Circuit and District courts nationwide.

 Darryl Tom is of counsel to Shaw Legal Services, Ltd., and concentrates his practice on commercial litigation and public finance.
 He received a B.A. in economics from Cornell University, and a J.D. from Northwestern University School of Law.
 He has represented clients in various litigation matters from inception to trial, including matters involving consumer fraud, products liability, construction disputes, and real estate litigation matters.
 On the public finance side, he has worked on transactions for the City of Chicago, the State of Illinois, the Chicago Park District, the Metropolitan Water Reclamation District of Greater Chicago, the Chicago Transit Authority, as well as various educational institutions and hospitals.
 Mr. Tom is a past president of the Chinese American Bar Association of Chicago, past president of the Chicago Chinatown Chamber of Commerce, board member of Erie Family Health Center, board member of the Lynn Sage Foundation, and former board member of the Chinese American Service League.
 He was a Leadership Greater Chicago fellow in 1999-2000, and received the Business Leaders of Color Award from Chicago United in 2009.

-Andy Wang is a partner at Wang Kobayashi Austin, LLC and has over 24 years of experience in the employee benefits and executive compensation area.
-He advises public and private companies, not-for-profit organizations and educational institutions on the design, implementation, administration, and compliance issues that arise in connection with all types of employee benefits plans, including retirement plans, executive compensation arrangements, cash and equity-based incentive compensation plans, health and welfare benefit plans, and fringe benefit programs.
+Andy Wang is a partner at Wang Austin LLC, a boutique law firm that practices exclusively in the employee benefits and executive compensation area.
+He advises public and private companies, not-for-profit organizations and educational institutions all over the country on the design, implementation, administration, and compliance issues that arise in connection with all types of employee benefits plans, including retirement plans, executive compensation arrangements, cash and equity-based incentive compensation plans, health and welfare benefit plans, and fringe benefit programs.
 Mr. Wang also has represented clients on matters before the IRS and the U.S. Department of Labor involving determination letter submissions, plan corrections, audits, and penalty assessments, and he has significant experience handling the employee benefits and executive compensation aspects of various types of corporate transactions.
 Mr. Wang has been selected for inclusion in the Illinois Super Lawyers Listing in 2016, 2017 and 2018.
 He is a board member of the Asian American Bar Association of the Greater Chicago Area Law Foundation, and is a past honorary board member of AABA Chicago.
 Mr. Wang earned his J.D. from Northwestern University School of Law, and his B.A. from the University of Michigan.